 I am a registered nurse and a psychologist.
 My greatest desire is to move family nursing forward and change health care (assessment and intervention) to include the central influence that relationships (i.e., families) have in health and healing.

-In my career in academia where I had the privilege of working with and learning from Dr. Lorraine Wright in the Family Nursing Unit, University of Calgary, I helped organize the first International Family Nursing Conference in Calgary in 1988 which Lorraine Wright chaired.
-I accepted an invitation from SAGE Publications in 1993 to help develop a peer-reviewed journal for family nursing.
+In my career in academia, I had the privilege of working with and learning from Dr. Lorraine Wright at the Family Nursing Unit, University of Calgary where we were immersed one day a week with our graduate students in clinical scholarship with families experiencing illness.
+I helped organize the first International Family Nursing Conference in Calgary in 1988 which Lorraine Wright chaired.
+In 1992, Lorraine Wright, Wendy Watson Nelson, and I began a funded qualitative research project (with Dr. Kit Chesla, consultant) examining the advanced practice offered in the Family Nursing Unit.
+This groundbreaking research informed the development of the Illness Beliefs Model (1996, 2009).
+I accepted an invitation from SAGE Publications in 1993 to develop a peer-reviewed journal for family nursing.
 In 2005, I helped organize a conversation between family nursing colleagues to begin the work of establishing an international family nursing organization which was formed in 2009.
 In 2010, I accepted an invitation to help organize a federally funded research conversation about knowledge translation of Family Systems Nursing within an international community of family nursing scholars and practitioners.

 My lead roles are a being a WEAVER and a CONNECTOR: Who can I connect?
 How can I help people promote their ideas for family health and healing?
 How can I create a web of relationships in the family nursing world to speed up connections and collaboration between family nursing and family health colleagues?
 How can I speed up the spread of family nursing?
 How can I champion the spread of family focused, collaborative health care?